aymenletifi/Zimnat-Insurance-Zindi-competition/README.md

 Zimnat_Insurance_3.ipynb is the jupyter notebook containing the code for our work , you can either run it on a local jupyter notebook on your computer or on <a href='https://colab.research.google.com/notebooks/intro.ipynb#recent=true'> Google Colaboratory</a>. <br><br><br>
 **Our strategy in this competition** : <br>
 We first tried to use Catboost , Neural networks and LGBM then we did a little bit of stacking to increase the score by some percents and it actually worked.
-We could've increased the score more by further fine tuning our models and more stacking 0
+We could've probably increased the score more by further fine tuning our models and some more stacking.